Water Stains on Ceilings: Causes, Removal, and Prevention

 Roof leaks

-Exterior roof leaks are one of the most common culprits of water stains.
-These roof leaks can range from minor annoyances to massive repairs.
+Exterior roof leaks have many sources and are one of the most common culprits of water stains.

 Plumbing issues

 Plumbing issues are another common cause of water stains on ceilings.
-Especially in older homes or recently built or renovated homes, you’ll want to inspect pipes as a possible contributor to any water stains you’re observing.
+Especially in older homes or recently built or renovated homes, you’ll want to inspect pipes that are routed through your attic as a possible contributor to any water stains you’re observing.

 Bathrooms are usually a good place to look if you suspect plumbing issues are at the root of your water stains.
 Toilet seals, rings, gaskets, and caulking degrade over time and can lead to leaks.
 Clogging or overflow related to toilets and their plumbing is also a major cause of water stains.